-Several Arteast 2000+ exhibitions have been staged at the +MSUM.
-The first, entitled The Present and Presence, dealt with various kinds of time.
+The first exhibition, which has been staged at +MSUM, entitled The Present and Presence, dealt with various kinds of time.
 It was followed by nine partial variations on the first show, all in the concept-framework of “repetition” devised as yet another dimension of time, and titled according to the different focuses of the shows – The Street, Micropolitical Situations, Install Yourself!, The Time of Intimate Decisions, and so on.

 In 2017, Low-Budget Utopias focused on the concept of collection as a tool.
 The exhibition worked to establish which museum model would best suit the predominantly unfavorable working conditions of both artists and institutions in the post-socialist world, as well as interests that favor otherness over identity, knowledge production over unambiguous cultural trophies, and the process of becoming over institutionalization.
 The answer proposed by the exhibition was the utopian concept of a sustainable museum.